vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 but being the same for entire batch.

 The first places takes the Performer.
-The Performer is time and space is linear both in batch size and sequence length \\( n \\).
+The Performer's time and space complexity is linear in both batch size and sequence length \\( n \\).
-Additional time speed up in performer may come from replacing the exponential with Relu in the kernel softmax approximation.
+Additional time speed up in Performer comes from replacing the exponential with Relu in the kernel softmax approximation.

 ## How Lambda Layer Performs Compared to Self-Attention and Performer?

-Comparison of the Relu-Performer and Lambda Network is not available.
-So we have to compare only Lambda layer and self-attention.
+THe paper compares Lambda layer to Transformer self-attention.
-While Lambda layer out-performs self-attention, it is by a small margin.
+While Lambda layer out-performs self-attention, it does so by only a small margin.
-The [Peformer](http://localhost:4000/ml/Performers-FAVOR+-Faster-Transformer-Attention) will likely be able to outperform Lambda layer, although it needs to be tested first.
 For experimental specifics, please see the paper.
-Note that in this experiment the lambda layer is not applied to the entire picture, but rather to a small neighborhood of each pixel.
+Note that in the experiment the lambda layer is not applied to the entire picture, but rather to a small neighborhood of each pixel due to time and space complexity.

 <figure class="figure">
     <img